-The above cited processing were performed on the real images, other processing can be performed on the Fourier transform of the image.
-The Fourier transform of the image corresponds to the frequencies inside the real image, so, in another way, to the various sizes of objects present in the image.
-In order to reduce noise objects with very small sizes, hence high frequencies, can be deleted using a low pass filter.
-To enhance objects with a particular size band pass filtering can be performed, see the $Bandpass\ Filter$ in the FFT menu.
-The Fourier Transform can also be computed in 3D, however the computation time can be quite long if non power of 2 images are used.
-Other applications of Fourier Transform are signal deconvolution and correlation computations, that permits to find the best displacement in X, Y and Z between two volumes.
+The above cited operations are performed on the input original images, other processing can be performed on the Fourier transform of the image.
+The Fourier transform of the image corresponds to the frequencies inside the input image, so, in another way, to the various sizes of objects.
+In order to reduce noise, i. e. objects with very small sizes hence high frequencies, a low pass filter can be used.
+To enhance objects with a particular size, band pass filtering can be performed, see the Bandpass Filter in the FFT menu.
+The Fourier Transform can also be computed in 3D, however the computation time can be quite long if image size is not a power of 2.
+Other applications of Fourier Transform are signal deconvolution and correlation computations, that permits to find the best displacement in X, Y and Z that match two volumes.